unicode-org/cldr/ldml/tr35-general.md

 The `visibility` attribute indicates whether the IDs should be externally visible, or whether they are only used internally.

-In previous versions, the rules were expressed as fine-grained XML.
+Note: In CLDR v28 and before, the rules were expressed as fine-grained XML.
 That was discarded in CLDR version 29, in favor of a simpler format where the separate rules are simply terminated with ";".

 The transform rules are similar to regular-expression substitutions, but adapted to the specific domain of text transformations.
 The rules and comments in this discussion will be intermixed, with # marking the comments.
 The simplest rule is a conversion rule, which replaces one string of characters with another.
 The conversion rule takes the following form: